djujeep/Girly-social/README-template.md

 - HTML
 - CSS custom properties
 - Flexbox
+- Grid
 ### What I learned

-I learnt the hoe to use flexbox
+I learnt the hoe to use flexbox and Grid
 To see how you can add code snippets, see below:

 ### Continued development
-Flexbox
+Flexbox and Grid

 ## Author